Lynne Marie Stewart

-Lynne Marie Stewart (born December 14, 1946) is an American actress, best known for her performance as Miss Yvonne, the Most Beautiful Woman in Puppet Land.
+Lynne Marie Stewart (December 14, 1946 – February 21, 2025) was an American actress, widely known for her performance as Miss Yvonne, "the Most Beautiful Woman in Puppet Land".
 She originated the role in the 1981 stage show The Pee-wee Herman Show, continuing it on the CBS television show Pee-wee's Playhouse, the 2010 Los Angeles stage revival, and the Broadway production which opened in November 2010 at the Stephen Sondheim Theatre.
+Stewart was also known for her recurring role on the FX/FXX television series It's Always Sunny in Philadelphia as Charlie Kelly's mother Bonnie.

 Early life

-Stewart was born in Los Angeles, California.
+Stewart was born in Lynwood, California, on December 14, 1946.
+Stewart majored in theater arts at Los Angeles City College, where she met her best friend, Cindy Williams.

 Career

 Stewart was a member of The Groundlings in the 1970s, and met both Paul Reubens and Phil Hartman there.